-- 6.1 This SEA Environmental Report accompanies the Wimborne St Giles Neighbourhood Plan for Regulation 14 consultation. - 6.2 Following the close of Regulation 14 consultation, any representations made will be considered by the Steering Group, and the Wimborne St Giles Neighbourhood Plan and Environmental Report will be updated as necessary.
-The updated and final version of the SEA Environmental Report will then accompany the Wimborne St Giles Neighbourhood Plan for submission to the Local Planning Authority, Dorset Council, for subsequent Independent Examination. - 6.3 At Independent Examination, the Wimborne St Giles Neighbourhood Plan will be considered in terms of whether it meets the Basic Conditions for Neighbourhood Plans and is in general conformity with local planning policy. - 6.4 If the Independent Examination is favourable, the Wimborne St Giles Neighbourhood Plan will be subject to a referendum, organised by Dorset Council.
+- 6.1 This SEA Environmental Report will accompany the Wimborne St Giles Neighbourhood Plan for submission to the Local Planning Authority, Dorset Council, who will arrange further consultation (Regulation 16) and then Independent Examination. - 6.2 At Independent Examination, the Wimborne St Giles Neighbourhood Plan will be considered in terms of whether it meets the Basic Conditions for Neighbourhood Plans and is in general conformity with local planning policy. - 6.3 If the Independent Examination is favourable, the Wimborne St Giles Neighbourhood Plan will be subject to a referendum, organised by Dorset Council.
 If more than 50% of those who vote agree with the Wimborne St Giles Neighbourhood Plan, then it will be 'made'.
 Once made, the Wimborne St Giles Neighbourhood Plan will become part of the Development Plan for the area.